 Yes, and no.

-While I would never argue that a good early step when dealing with sexual sin (like pornography viewing) is to limit your exposure, it’s by no means the solution to your problem and just a needed measure to help gain some initial control over your unwanted behavior and lack of sobriety.
+While I would never argue that a good early step when dealing with sexual sin (like lust and pornography viewing) is to limit your exposure, it’s by no means the solution to your problem and just a needed measure to help gain some initial control over your unwanted behaviors and thoughts.

 Removing your source of struggle only mitigates your issues, it will not solve them.

-And to be honest, I wouldn’t even say that removing or limiting your access to porn is the best first step.
+And to be honest, I wouldn’t even say that removing or limiting your access to porn and/or sources of “sexual temptation” is the best first step.
 Because if you really want to get serious about dealing with your sexual integrity, you need to invite others into your life and get real about your struggle.

-Yes, if you are trying to establish some sobriety so that your brain can heal from all the messy wiring you’ve added over the years through your repeated porn use, then by all means add the filters, burn the porn stash, and erase the hard drives, but please don’t stop there.
+Yes, if you are trying to get a handle on your lust and establish some sobriety so that your brain can heal from all the messy wiring you’ve added over the years through your repeated porn use, then by all means add the filters, burn the porn stash, and erase the hard drives, but please don’t stop there.

-In fact, it’s a lazy one if that’s where you draw the line, because the real work, the difficult work, is being truly honest about who you are and where you fall short and seeking the help you need to get out of the sexual hole you’ve dug yourself into.
+In fact, they are kind of lazy if that’s where your efforts end.
+Because the real work, the difficult work, is being truly honest about who you are and where you fall short and seeking the help you need to get out of the sexual hole you’ve dug yourself into.

 If you need a safe place to start that process, check out the Live Free Community or Small Groups Online.